Download our catalogs and learn about programs, courses, tuition, fees, admissions and much more.

-Have you ever considered a career as a technician in the automotive, diesel, motorcycle or marine industry?
+Have you ever considered a career as an auto technician or perhaps a technician in the diesel, motorcycle or marine industry?

 If you haven’t, here’s a quick test to see if it could be a good fit for you:

-When Brandon Davis discovered UTI, he was working at what he considered a dead-end warehouse job in Ohio.
+When Brandon Davis researched mechanic schools and discovered UTI, he was working at what he considered a dead-end warehouse job in Ohio.
 He enrolled in the Diesel Technology program at the Avondale (Phoenix), AZ campus.
-It was a bold move, considering that he’d never done any mechanical work in his life.“My education at UTI means everything right now,” Brandon said.
-“For someone that wants to pursue this goal, don’t allow negativity steer you away from doing what you actually want to do.
-I put my life on hold to learn what I wanted to, and it worked out in the long run.”
+It was a bold move, considering that he’d never done any mechanical work in his life.

 Jim Lahaise acquired his mechanical knowledge through decades of automotive work.
 He never expected to become an instructor, but when he was invited to teach at UTI Exton (PA) he soon realized how much he enjoyed helping the next generation of technicians.